10 ways to reduce (or reverse) your car's carbon skidmark

 - 4 tons: The amount of carbon released into the atmosphere when producing a single car, in addition to 700 pounds of other pollutants.

-- 62 hours: The amount of time the average rush-hour commuters spent in traffic in the year 2000.
+- 62 hours: The amount of time the average rush-hour commuters spent in traffic in the most traffic intensive cities in the United States.

 - 11 percent: The percentage increase each year in the amount of traffic congestion in small urban and rural areas, a growth rate twice as fast as in urban areas.

-Green Car Definitions: Biodiesel, Veggie Oil & Plug-in Hybrids
+Green Car Definitions: Veggie Oil & Plug-in Hybrids

 Diesel engines can also run on straight vegetable oil (SVO), but modifications are most often required.
 Since vegetable oil has a higher viscosity (is thicker), it needs to be heated before it can flow properly.
 A veggie oil conversion is a system that, in one of several ways, heats the vegetable oil to the appropriate temperature before burning it in the engine.